Our next-gen architecture is built to help you make sense of your ever-growing data Watch a 4-min demo video!

 Installation & Configuration

-1. Install and configure OpenTelemetry to send your telemetry data to Coralogix.
-We strongly recommend configuring Otel to send Coralogix your logs, metrics, and tracing, so that you can enjoy the highest quality APM.
+Install and configure OpenTelemetry for Kubernetes to send your telemetry data to Coralogix.
+We strongly recommend configuring Otel to send Coralogix your logs, metrics, and traces, so that you can enjoy the highest quality APM and correlate your data.

 APM on Your Coralogix Dashboard